rustyrussell/bolts/12-offer-encoding.md

 ## Requirements

 A writer of an invoice:
-  - MUST copy all non-signature fields from the invoice_request (including unknown fields).
+  - MUST copy all non-signature fields from the invreq (including unknown fields).
   - MUST set `invoice_created_at` to the number of seconds since Midnight 1 January 1970, UTC when the offer was created.
   - MUST set `invoice_payment_hash` to the SHA256 hash of the